Telent: Operations

 The company provides a range of network and communications services to industries including Rail, Traffic, Public Safety, Defence, Service Providers, Enterprise and Public Sector.
 Products include enterprise software systems, emergency services communications and logistics, integrated warehouse logistics systems and rail and metro systems.
 Customers include BAE Systems, BT, National Highways, HM Coastguard, Interoute, London Ambulance Service, Merseyside Fire & Rescue, Metropolitan Police, Network Rail, RNLI, Sky, Transport for London, Virgin Media and Vodafone.

 The company has many operational sites within the UK and Ireland, including at Chorley in Lancashire, Warwick, Camberley in Surrey, Harbour Exchange in London, and Dublin.
 A team of telecommunications technicians and engineers provide support and new features development for the TDM System X network used by BT, Virgin Media, Kingston Communications, Vodafone, and Gibtelecom.

 People

 From its formation in 2006, Telent's CEO was Mark Plato.
 He died in a motorcycle accident in September 2019.
 Non-executive director Frank McKay, former CEO of Travis Perkins and Brakes Group, was appointed as his temporary replacement and was succeeded in July 2020 by Jo Gretton, a Telent executive since 2006.
+From October 2025, Steve Dalton stepped into the role of Managing Director for Telent.